yotamgr314/ReuseHub/README.md

 to run the backend:
 1) make sure you install all the dependencis
-2) in the command line write npm run dev. to run the frontend:
+2) in the terminal type npm run dev.

+to run the frontend:
-1) make sure you install all the dependencis
+1) make sure you install all the dependencis.
-2) in the command line type npm start.
+2) in the terminal type npm start.

+GLLLLLLLLLLLL